zf4223v1ms7/nexus-sdk/docs/guides/math-branching-with-chat.md

 To integrate this DAG into your application:

-1. **Store the DAG**: First, store the DAG definition in your application's configuration or database.
+1. **Store the DAG**: First, store the DAG JSON definition in your application's workspace.

 2. **Handle API Keys**: Securely manage the OpenAI API key.
 Consider using environment variables or a secrets management service.